aaiezza/assignment-return/README.md

   --

   The next thing to consider is the naming convention of the files.
-Naturally the names of students will more than likely be the standard desired incorporation; but users may also prefer a prefix or suffix of: a date/time stamp, pdf-split number (`01` &mdash; `# of students`), student ID, assignment number or title, etc.
+The names of students will likely be the desired incorporation; but users may also prefer a prefix or suffix of: a date/time stamp, pdf-split number (`01` &mdash; `# of students`), student ID, assignment number or title, etc.

   * To accomodate for better file naming customizations, the `--pdf-naming` option will be useful.<br/><br/>
   The exact name of the individual files should be provided after this option, where any references to fields in the `roster.txt` file are be indicated by surrounding the **case-sensitive** name in curly braces: `{{firstname}}`.<br/><br/>